 — Mike Heenan, San Francisco Dads Group

-Party in the NYC
+March Madness party in the NYC

 We had one of the more diverse groups in attendance in New York City.
 There were even a number of new members present.
 Folks enjoyed lots of tasty appetizers, indulged in equally tasty beverages, but most importantly, bonded while spending time watching college hoops.
 Some folks wore apparel representing their college affiliation while others discussed their favorite all-time college teams and players.